release notes

 • Analysis of the main effects is available after all experiments are tested, with the contribution of each material and/or conditions from processing steps to the tested property and significance according to the Pareto principle (the 80/20 rule*).

-• After the analysis in the trial table, users are advised to change constraints for materials and/or conditions from processing steps in accordance with the contribution of each to the tested property.
+• After the analysis in the trial table, users are advised to change constraints for materials and/or conditions from processing steps in accordance with the contribution of each material and/or conditions from processing steps to the tested property.

 The goals of screening design are to reduce the size of the design space through: